Cardinals want to be briefed on secret report

 It is widely expected to start next week.

-The crisis involving sexual abuse of children by priests and inappropriate behaviour among adult clerics continues to haunt the church and has rarely been out of the headlines.
+The crisis involving sexual abuse of children by priests and inappropriate behavior among adult clerics continues to haunt the church and has rarely been out of the headlines.

 One elector - Cardinal Keith O'Brien - quit as Edinburgh archbishop last week and pulled out of attending the conclave because of accusations that he behaved inappropriately with priests and seminarians in the past.

-He at first denied the allegations but on Sunday issued a statement apologising that "my sexual conduct has fallen below the standards expected of me as a priest, archbishop and cardinal".
+He at first denied the allegations but on Sunday issued a statement apologizing that "my sexual conduct has fallen below the standards expected of me as a priest, archbishop and cardinal".

-(Additional reporting by Tom Heneghan and Cristiano Corvino in Rome and Michael Holden in London; Editing by Andrew Roche)